ydjoel/SolarSatGround/README.md

 We're using 2 sources of data in our analysis,

-1. Land Based GHI data is sourced from Solcast website.
+1. Land Based GHI data is sourced from Solcast website(https://solcast.com/).
-2. Satellite Based GHI data is collected from Climate Data Store (CDS) website by making API Calls.
+2. Satellite Based GHI data is collected from Climate Data Store (CDS) website(https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) by making API Calls.

 * API calls from CDS servers take many hours to return the data, So we have uploaded Satellite based GHI data under the file name satfiles.zip